drreynolds/smuhpc-workshop/source/session_2.rst

    }

-For those of you familar to the "Windows" (and even OS X's "Xcode") approach for programming, you're used to seeing this within an *Integrated Desktop Environment*
-(:index:`IDE <integrated desktop environment>`), where you enter your code and click icons that will handle compilation and execution of your program for you.
+For those of you familar to the "Windows" (and even OS X's "Xcode") approach to programming, you're probably more used to seeing this within an *Integrated Desktop Environment* (:index:`IDE <integrated desktop environment>`), where you enter your code and click icons that will handle compilation and execution of your program for you.
 While IDEs exist in the Linux world, they are